yahi99/corporate-website/_posts/2020-07-05-understanding-template-literals-in-javascript.md

 ---
 layout: post
 title: "Understanding Template Literals in JavaScript"
 author: "Full"
+lang: en
+ref: javascripttemplate_1240
-categories: [ javascript ]
+categories: [javascript]
 description: "The 2015 edition of the ECMAScript specification (ES6) added template literals to the JavaScript language.
 Template literals are a new form of making strings in JavaScript that add a lot of powerful new capabilities, such as creating multi-line strings more easily and using placeholders to embed expressions in a string.
 In addition, an advanced feature called tagged template literals allows you to perform operations on the expressions within a string.
 All of these capabilities increase your options for string manipulation as a developer, letting you generate dynamic strings that could be used for URLs or functions that customize HTML elements."
 image: "https://sergio.afanou.com/assets/images/image-midres-36.jpg"
 ---

 <p><em>The author selected the <a href="https://www.brightfunds.org/funds/write-for-donations-covid-19-relief-fund">COVID-19 Relief Fund</a> to receive a donation as part of the <a href="https://do.co/w4do-cta">Write for DOnations</a> program.</em></p>